Search

 Natural Sources of Calcium

-• Dairy products such as milk, yogurt, and cheese
+• Dairy products: milk, yogurt, cheese

-• Leafy green vegetables like spinach, broccoli, and kale
+• Leafy green vegetables: spinach, broccoli, kale

 • Whole grains and plant-based foods